 for purposes of this Section.

 This Section does not abridge the right of any person to assign, convey,

 release, renounce or disclaim any property or interest therein arising

-under any other statute or which arose under prior law.
+under any other statute or that arose under prior law.

-Any interest in real or personal property which exists on or after the
+Any interest in real or personal property that exists on or after the

 effective date of this Section may be disclaimed after that date in the

-manner provided herein, but no interest which has arisen prior to that date
+manner provided herein, but no interest that has arisen prior to that date

 in any person other than the disclaimant shall be destroyed or diminished